galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 >    - Provide a good commit message
 {: .hands_on}

-## Adding computational workflows to your ARC
+# Adding computational workflows to your ARC

 We have now added raw data, protocols, and annotation tables to our ARC.
-We can publish this *Data ARC* as-is, but ARCs can also support addition of analysis workflows.
+We can publish this *Data ARC* as-is, but ARCs can also support addition of analysis workflows and results.

-ARCs support [CWL](https://www.commonwl.org/) (Common Workflow Language) workflows, but this is out of scope for this tutorial.
+ARCs offer integrations for [CWL](https://www.commonwl.org/) (Common Workflow Language) workflows, but this is out of scope for this tutorial.
 You can read more about adding CWL workflows to your ARC in the [DataPLANT knowledgebase](https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/guides/ComputationalWorkflows/cwl_examples.html)

 If you do not have CWL workflows, you can put any other scripts or code you used in the `workflows` folder, and any analysis results in the `runs` folder.
-This will not be structured, but better than nothing.
+This will not be structured or statndardized, but better than nothing.

 # Publishing your ARC